JontyMC/docker-demo/README.md

 1. Show running containers:```docker ps -a```
 1. Show in browser:```http://localhost:5004/```

-* Having to rebuild the image each time is clunky, let's use volume
+* Having to rebuild the image each time is clunky
+* Instead we can mount a host directory inside the container

 1. Remove:```docker rm --force `docker ps -qa````
 1. Show running containers:```docker ps -a```
-1. Run image from demo 1 with a volume:```docker run -t -d -p 5004:5004 --name hello -v `pwd`:/app demo/hello```
+1. Run image from demo 1 with a host mount:```docker run -t -d -p 5004:5004 --name hello -v `pwd`:/app demo/hello```
-  * This mounts the host directory inside the container
 1. Show running containers:```docker ps -a```
 1. Open VSCode:```code .```
 1. Change "Hello Huddle" to "Hello world"